DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 The \emph{online allocation layer} handles real-time scheduling decisions for incoming circuits.
-Given a circuit request, the \texttt{QVMAllocator} selects a suitable QVM from the precomputed pool using a fitness function that balances circuit requirements against region quality and availability.
-The \texttt{AllocationState} maintains the current occupancy of QVM atomic regions, ensuring isolation between concurrent tenants. \texttt{Multi-Region Composer} will try to composite a large QVM using small QVM atomic regions.
+The \texttt{QVMAllocator} selects a suitable precomputed region for each incoming circuit based on size, quality, and availability.
+The \texttt{AllocationState} maintains region occupancy to preserve isolation between concurrent tenants.
+Extensions for fragmented-capacity handling and deferred admission are discussed in Appendix~\ref{app:alloc-extensions}.
 When no suitable region is immediately available, the \texttt{DeferredRetryScheduler} defers the circuit to a subsequent batch, enabling graceful handling of contention without blocking the system.
 This design ensures that runtime allocation remains lightweight while still exploiting the richer structure discovered offline.

 Finally, the \emph{execution layer} is responsible for assembling and running multi-tenant workloads.
 The \texttt{CircuitCompiler} forwards each circuit to a standard compilation backend, such as Qiskit’s default \texttt{qiskit.transpiler}, together with the topology and calibration metadata of the assigned QVM region.
 The compiler then performs region-restricted transpilation, and the resulting compiled circuit is collected and returned to the execution layer.
 The \texttt{CircuitCombiner} merges the circuits assigned to distinct QVM regions into a single composite circuit that preserves logical isolation.
-This composite circuit is remapped and submitted to the backend by the \texttt{QiskitBackendRunner}.
-After execution, the \texttt{ResultDemultiplexer} separates measurement outcomes and returns results to individual tenants transparently, i.e., via a reverse-remapping process, to obtain the results of each QVM.
+The resulting composite circuit is then remapped and passed to a backend runner abstraction for execution.
+This abstraction may be realised by the \texttt{QiskitBackendRunner}, which submits the circuit to a conventional backend, or by the \texttt{GeneralisedBackendRunner}, which exposes a unified remote invocation interface to one or more quantum processing units and can support more efficient execution paths.
+After execution, the \texttt{ResultDemultiplexer} separates measurement outcomes and transparently returns them to individual tenants via a reverse-remapping process, yielding the results for each tenant.
 From the user’s perspective, each circuit executes independently, while the system internally realises the efficiency gains of concurrent execution.